SomeWeekendReading/someweekendreading.github.io/_posts/2021-06-07-treasuries-vs-corporates.md

 the left) uses both ITT.Real and TSM.Real.
 In fact, the simplest model that is within 1 standard error of this MSE (vertical dotted line at the right) _still_ does that.
-Basically, `glmnet()` is telling us that it would be a gross mistake not to use both ITT.Real and TSM.real to predict ITC.real.
+Basically, `glmnet()` is telling us that it would be a gross mistake not to use both ITT.Real and TSM.Real to predict ITC.Real.

 The coefficients used in both of those `glmnet()` models are similar to the simple linear regresson model we get with `lm()`: